-It was reported that most of the sexual abuse would occur when Pierce would organize camping trips.
-The abuse during the camping trips often would include forced group masturbation and instructing the boys to stand naked in a nearby stream.
-It was also reported that some of the boys would continue sexual contact into their early 20s.
-For example, one of Pierce's victims, who had been groomed since he was 12-years of age, was told to perform a sexual act with a sex toy in Pierce's office when he was in his early 20s after informing Pierce of his upcoming marriage.
-At the time of his arrested, it was believed that Pierce had at least sexually assaulted 12 boys in 29 years.
-Initially, he was charged with crimes related to the sexual abuse of only four boys due to the statute of limitations.
+Most of the sexual abuse occurred when Pierce organized camping trips.
+Often, the abuse during the camping trips included forced group masturbation and instructing the boys to stand naked in a nearby stream.
+Some of the boys continued sexual contact into their early 20s.
+For example, Pierce (while in his office) told one of his victims, who had been groomed since he was 12-years of age, to perform a sexual act with a sex toy when he was in his early 20s, immediately after informing Pierce of his upcoming marriage.
+At the time of his arrest, Pierce may have sexually assaulted at least 12 boys in 29 years.
+Initially, he was charged with crimes related to the sexual abuse of only four boys, due to the statute of limitations.

 Serial offenders represented nearly half of all offender types at 44.9% (n= 11).
 Serial offenders were the oldest overall typology among all typologies, with a mean age of 41.8 years.
 Despite this difference, they had a slightly older mode when compared to opportunists (21) and were considerably younger than groomers (35) with a mode of 25.
 In addition, the standard deviation for serial offenders was the largest of all typologies at 14.8 years.
-In total, this suggests that serial offenders were older and generally held a position within a church for a more extended period when compared to the other typologies.
+In total, this finding suggests that serial offenders were older and generally held a position within a church for a more extended period when compared to the other typologies.
 This finding also indicates that serial offenders were relatively successful at avoiding detection for extended periods, emphasizing their mastery of grooming techniques.

 For racial/ethnic characteristics, serial offenders were similar to the other typologies.
 The vast majority of serial offenders were White (74.7%; n= 68), followed by Black (14.3%; n=13), Hispanic (9.9%; n=9), and Native American (1.1%; n= 1).
 For the offender-role, this was similar to groomers with 37.6% (n= 41) of serial offenders occupying the role of pastor and youth ministers represented 28.4% (n= 14).
-The third most represented role was also someone with direct supervisory capacity over youth being youth volunteers at 12.8% (n= 14).
+The third most represented role was also someone with direct supervisory capacity over youth, being youth volunteers at 12.8% (n= 14).
 The remainder of serial offender roles were as follows: Sunday School Teacher (4.6%; n= 5), Music Minister (2.8%; n= 3), Volunteer (3.7%; n= 4); Associate Pastor (3.7%; n= 4), Deacon (2.6%; n= 3); Church Member (1.8%; n= 2), and Church Camp Worker (0.9%; n= 1).